top of page

 The Silent Dad: Understanding Management in a Type 0 Civilization

 Son: Dad...
 What do you do at work?
 Dad that works in management: "I talk to people."
 No Dad, what do you actually do?
 Dad: "I meet all day every day with people."
 The story of the father who cannot explain his job to his son is a classic "Type 0" organizational crisis.
 It highlights a profound disconnect between activity (talking, meeting, emailing) and value creation (building, restoring, solving).
-In a fragmented society, we have created a "Managerial Class" that ofte
+In a fragmented society, we have created a "Managerial Class" that often

 Leo Mora